Plane crashes in Texas after slowing down to dump 350 gallons of pink water in gender reveal stunt, officials say

 A recent plane crash in Texas that resulted in “substantial damage” to the aircraft and at least one injured person was caused by a gender reveal stunt gone wrong, officials said in a report Friday.

 An Air Tractor AT 602 crashed on Sept.
-7 in Turkey, a small city just 90 miles west of the Oklahoma border, after slowing down too much in order to dump out “350 gallows of pink water” as a part of a gender reveal, the National Transportation Safety Board said.
+7 in Turkey, a small city just 90 miles west of the Oklahoma border, after slowing down too much in order to dump out “350 gallons of pink water” as a part of a gender reveal, the National Transportation Safety Board said.

 OHIO WOMAN MAULED TO DEATH BY TWO ‘LARGE, THIN’ DOGS; POLICE STUMBLE UPON HORRIFIC AND BLOODY SCENE